9.3 Infrastructure Applications¶

-SNMP is essentially a specialized request/reply protocol that supports
+Management Protocol).
+SNMP is essentially a specialized request/reply

 SNMP is used in the obvious way.
-A system administrator interacts with a client program that displays information about the network.
+An operator interacts with a client program that displays information about the network.
 This client program usually has a graphical interface.
 You can think of this interface as playing the same role as a web browser.
-Whenever the administrator selects a certain piece of information that he or she wants to see, the client program uses SNMP to request that information from the node in question.
+Whenever the operator selects a certain piece of information that he or she wants to see, the client program uses SNMP to request that information from the node in question.
 (SNMP runs on top of UDP.)
 An SNMP server running on that node receives the request, locates the appropriate piece of information, and returns it to the client program, which then displays it to the user.

 There is only one complication to this otherwise simple scenario: Exactly how does the client indicate which piece of information it wants to retrieve, and, likewise, how does the server know which variable in memory to read to satisfy the request?
 The answer is that SNMP depends on a companion specification called the management information base (MIB).
 The MIB defines the specific pieces of information—the MIB variables—that you can retrieve from a network node.

-There are also groups for Internet Control Message Protocol (ICMP), Exterior Gateway Protocol (EGP), and SNMP itself.
-The tenth group is used by different media.
+There are also groups for Internet Control Message Protocol (ICMP) and SNMP itself.

 Returning to the issue of the client stating exactly what information it wants to retrieve from a node, having a list of MIB variables is only half the battle.
 Two problems remain.
 First, we need a precise syntax for the client to use to state which of the MIB variables it wants to fetch.
 Second, we need a precise representation for the values returned by the server.
 Both problems are addressed using Abstract Syntax Notation One (ASN.1).

 Consider the second problem first.
-As we already saw in in a previous
+As we already saw in a previous

 chapter, ASN.1/Basic Encoding Rules (BER) defines a representation for